Inflation (2025): Model Comparison

-The Bayes factors for a wide selection of slow-roll inflationary models are displayed in Fig.~\ref{inflation:fig:Bayes}, which is adapted from Fig.~3 in~\cite{Martin:2016oyk}, where more complete descriptions of the models and the calculations of the Bayes factors using \textit{Planck} 2015 data~ \cite{Ade:2015lrj} are given.
-Models discussed in this review are highlighted in yellow, and numbered as follows: (1) $\R^2$ inflation (Section~\ref{inflation:models:R2}) and models with similar predictions, such as Higgs inflation (Section~\ref{inflation:models:higgs}) and no-scale supergravity inflation (Section~\ref{inflation:models:supergravity}); chaotic inflation models (2) with a $\phi^2$ potential; (3) with a $\phi^4$ potential; (4) with a $\phi^{2/3}$ potential, and (5) with a $\phi^p$ potential marginalising over $p \in [0.2, 6]$ (Section~\ref{inflation:models:chaotic}); hilltop inflation models (6) with $p = 2$; (7) with $p = 4$ and (8) marginalising over $p$ (Section~\ref{inflation:models:hilltop}); (9) brane inflation Section~\ref{inflation:models:brane}); (10) natural inflation (Section~\ref{inflation:models:natural}); (11) exponential potential models such as $\alpha$-attractors (Section~\ref{inflation:models:other}).
-As seen in Fig.~\ref{inflation:fig:Bayes} and discussed in the next Section, constraints on reheating are starting to provide additional information about models of inflation.
+Models discussed in this review are highlighted in yellow in \Fig{inflation:fig:Bayes}, and numbered as follows: (1) $\R^2$ inflation (\Sec{inflation:models:R2}) and models with similar predictions, such as Higgs inflation (\Sec{inflation:models:higgs}) and no-scale supergravity inflation (\Sec{inflation:models:supergravity}); chaotic inflation models (2) with a $\phi^2$ potential; (3) with a $\phi^4$ potential; (4) with a $\phi^{2/3}$ potential, and (5) with a $\phi^p$ potential marginalising over $p \in [0.2, 6]$ (\Sec{inflation:models:chaotic}); hilltop inflation models (6) with $p = 2$; (7) with $p = 4$ and (8) marginalising over $p$ (\Sec{inflation:models:hilltop}); (9) brane inflation \Sec{inflation:models:brane}); (10) natural inflation (\Sec{inflation:models:natural}); and (11) exponential potential models such as $\alpha$-attractors (\Sec{inflation:models:other}).

+In \Fig{inflation:fig:Bayes}, the information gain on reheating is also displayed.
+It corresponds to the Kullback-Leibler divergence (in units of bits) between the prior and posterior distributions of the so-called reheating parameter, formed by the right-hand side of Eq.~(\ref{inflation:eq:nefolds}).
+With recent CMB measurements the best inflationary models have crossed the one-bit threshold~\cite{Martin:2014nya,Martin:2016oyk}, which opens up the possibility to constrain the physical processes at play during reheating.
+This is what is discussed in the next Section.